 Before diving into the details of making this delicious dish, here are the lo mein noodles ingredients you will need to have on hand:

-• Vegetables: Lo mein typically includes sturdier veggies like broccoli, bell peppers, sliced zucchini and carrots.
-You can also sprinkle in some chopped onion, green onion and garlic for an extra pop of flavor.
+- Vegetables: Lo mein typically includes sturdier veggies like broccoli, bell peppers, sliced zucchini and carrots.
+You can also sprinkle in some chopped onion, green onion and garlic for an extra pop of flavor to your vegetable lo mein.

 Once you’ve assembled your ingredients, follow these steps to make the perfect lo mein:

-4. Add the noodles and sauce to the wok.
+- Add the egg noodles and sauce to the wok.

 The defining feature of any lo mein dish is the sauce, so make sure you take the time to get it right.
 Using dark soy sauce will give the lo mein color and a bolder taste while adding light soy sauce will give the dish some extra saltiness and flavor without staining the noodles darker.
 For a more intense savory flavor, consider using Tamari, which uses more soy protein to create a richer, more complex taste.